A stratification of moduli of arbitrarily singular curves: Abstract

 \section{Abstract}

-We construct a stratification $\bigsqcup_\Gamma \EE_\Gamma$ of moduli of arbitrarily singular reduced curves indexed by generalized dual graphs and prove that each stratum is a fiber bundle over a finite quotient of a product of $\moduli_{g,n}$'s.
-The fibers are locally closed subschemes of products of Ishii's ``territories," projective moduli schemes parametrizing subalgebras of a fixed algebra.
+We introduce a new moduli stack $\EE_{g,n}$ of ``equinormalized curves,'' closely related to the moduli stack of all reduced, connected algebraic curves.
+We construct a stratification $\bigsqcup_\Gamma \EE_\Gamma$ of $\EE_{g,n}$ indexed by generalized dual graphs and prove that each stratum $\EE_{\Gamma}$ is a fiber bundle over a finite quotient of a product of $\moduli_{g,n}$s.
+The fibers are moduli schemes parametrizing subalgebras of a fixed algebra, and are in principle explicitly computable as locally closed subschemes of products of Grassmannians.
+We thus obtain a remarkably explicit geometric description of moduli of reduced curves with arbitrary singularities.

-The setting for our stratification is a new moduli stack $\EE_{g,n}$ of ``equinormalized curves" which is a minor modification of the moduli space of all reduced, connected curves.
-We prove algebraicity of substacks $\EE^{\delta,\delta'}_{g,n}$ where invariants $\delta, \delta'$ are fixed, coarsely stratifying $\EE_{g,n}$, then refine this to the desired stratification $\EE_\Gamma$.
-A key technical ingredient is the introduction of the invariant $\delta'$ which allows us to ensure conductors commute with base change.